CalCOFI/rCRUX/README.md

 2. You downloaded and built a blast database from ncbi fasta files but did not specify -parse_seqids

 The nt database is **~242 GB** (as of 8/31/22) and can take several hours (overnight) to build.
-Loss of internet connection can lead to partially downloaded files and blastn errors. rCRUX can access and successfully build metabarcode references using databases stored on external drives.
+Loss of internet connection can lead to partially downloaded files and blastn errors (see above). rCRUX can access and successfully build metabarcode references using databases stored on external drives.

 **Taxonomizr**